onemtc/governance-script-template-spec-version/README.md

 ### Instructions

 1. You need to configure this with an Azure account.
 It is not supplied.
 However, the costs are truely minimal, so you can use yor AIA or Center subscription.
 2. Copy/clone the repo.
 If you are not putting it in GH Enterprise, you need to make it public if you want to run manual approvals.

+Note that there are three actions that you may want to modify when you are setting up this demo.
+These are:

+* gu_deploytotest.yml
+* gu_deploytopreprod.yml
+* gu_deploytoprod.yml

+Or if you follow the example configuration, you could use them as is.

+3. In this repo, you will find a script \Code To Push To Environments\App Service Web App\Template Spec Creation Script.ps1

+It take the following parameters, and is set up with the following defaults:

+'param($rgroupname="ghgovenv", $location="eastus2", $appServicePlanSpecName="GHGovDemoAppServicePlan", $appServiceSpecName="GHGovDemoAppService", $version="1.0", $appServicePlanTemplate="./AppServicePlanDeployment/azuredeploy.json", $appServiceTemplate="./AppServiceDeployment/azuredeploy.json")'

+3. You will need to set up table storage in Azure to hold variables used by the actions.
+This is detailed in the **governance-script-demo**.
+For this repo, we merely added 4 new variables to the table storage:

+* appserviceplantemplatespec
+* appserviceplantemplatespecversion
+* appservicetemplatespec
+* appservicetemplatespecversion